jmscreation/build_script_template/README.md

 If the Link only variable is enabled, the toolchain will skip all compiling and go straight to linking.

-Recursive includes will recursively include subdirectories for each included directory.

 ```
 VERBOSE=0
 AUTO_REBUILD=1